Maximizing rowgroup quality for columnstore

 - To change the resource class for a query, see Change a user resource class example.

-To find more ways to improve performance in SQL Data Warehouse, see the Performance overview.
+To find more ways to improve performance for SQL Analytics, see the Performance overview.